MetalSlug/MAMERedump/README.md

 Additional Redump CHDs
 - Redump CHDs which are not included in MAME SW CHDs

+Additional GDI Files
+- GDI Files that was missing in Redump

+# Building CHDs

+Most of the CHDs are builded with chdman 0.233 but you should use any version that creates V5 CHDs with the same metadata.
+Metadata is different if you use cue or gdi.
+Use the createcd command for chdman.
+For Windows you can use this short batch:
+- for /r %%i in (*.cue, *.gdi) do chdman createcd -i "%%i" -o "%%~ni.chd"

+Following Sets use GDI Files as source
+- Arcade - Namco - Sega - Nintendo - Triforce
+- Arcade - Sega - Chihiro
+- Arcade - Sega - Naomi
+- Arcade - Sega - Naomi 2
+- Sega - Dreamcast

 # RomVault Settings

 ![RomVault Settings](/Romvault.png?raw=true "RomVault Settings")